 Wraps Eager Replication with additional transaction management at the application level to guard against a transaction being executed more than once.
-This is critical for high-value transactions found in payments solutions.
-It is roughly equivalent to the Oracle feature Transaction Guard.
+This transaction management is critical for high-value transactions found in payments solutions.
+It's roughly equivalent to the Oracle feature Transaction Guard.

 An approach for high availability in which multiple redundant systems are managed to avoid single points of failure.
 It appears to the end user as one system.

 Enables scaling out a database by breaking up data into chunks called shards and distributing them across separate nodes.

 Conflict-free replication with all cluster members.
 Technically, this is synchronous logical replication using two-phase commit (2PC).